tcnicholas/tcnicholas/README.md

 I wrote and maintain the following repositories:

-- [chic](https://github.com/tcnicholas/chic) - a python package for coarse-graining hybrid-inorganic framework
+- [chic](https://tcnicholas.github.io/chic/) - a Python package for coarse-graining hybrid-inorganic framework